 I visited Girona at the beginning of October when the high season has ended in Spain.
 In my opinion, this was the best time for a visit, as there weren’t as many tourists in all of these famous places, but the weather was still very warm.
 So it was possible to take pictures like this – full of evening warmth and without crowds of tourists.

 There is a big stone wall surrounding Girona.
 It is a bit of a climb to get on the wall, but it is totally worth it.
 It is possible to see the whole city from the wall, including the Cathedral and maze of streets in the old town.
 You can even see the Pyrenees in the distance.

 There are several guard towers, which can take you even higher.
 The views from the wall are really beautiful, and access to it is free.

 It took me about half an hour of walking to go all the way from the Cathedral to the end of the wall.
 But this walk allowed me to explore Girona from the above, which is not possible for many other cities.
 As there weren’t many other tourists, the walk was peaceful and very picturesque.
 This promenade on the wall was something unique, so I certainly suggest it to anyone visiting Girona.

 Bridges across Onyar – Pont de Pedra

 This stone bridge is one of the most iconic places in Girona.
-It crosses Onyar river and has a view of colorful houses on the river banks.
+It crosses the Onyar river and has a view of colorful houses on the river banks.
 There are several bridges that connect the beautiful buildings surrounding the river.

 Pont de les Peixateries Velles – Eiffel Bridge

-Another bridge connecting the banks of Onyar is Eifel bridge constructed by Gustave Eiffel before the famous tower in Paris.
+Another bridge connecting the banks of Onyar is the Eifel bridge constructed by Gustave Eiffel before the famous tower in Paris.
 The colorful houses can be seen from this bridge as well.